Ladvien/ladvien.github.io/_posts/2018-04-10-visual-studio-code-raspberry-pi.md

 remote.onStartup: false
 ```

-We need to change it to true.
+We need to change it to `true` by clicking on the pencil next to its name.
 This sets the listening server to start every time you open Visual Studio Code.

 [![](https://ladvien.com/images/vsc_start_server.png)](https://ladvien.com/images/vsc_start_server.png)